Joseph de Maistre: Literature

 Maistre's skills as a writer and polemicist ensured that he continues to be read.
-Matthew Arnold, an influential 19th-century critic, wrote as follows while comparing Maistre's style with that of his Irish counterpart Edmund Burke:
+Matthew Arnold, an influential 19th-century critic, wrote as follows while comparing Maistre's style with that of his Anglo-Irish counterpart Edmund Burke:

 "Joseph de Maistre is another of those men whose word, like that of Burke, has vitality.
 In imaginative power he is altogether inferior to Burke.
 On the other hand, his thought moves in closer order than Burke's, more rapidly, more directly; he has fewer superfluities.
 Burke is a great writer, but Joseph de Maistre's use of the French language is more powerful, more thoroughly satisfactory, than Burke's use of the English.
 It is masterly; it shows us to perfection of what that admirable instrument, the French language, is capable."

 The Catholic Encyclopedia of 1910 describes his writing style as "strong, lively, picturesque" and states that his "animation and good humour temper his dogmatic tone".
 George Saintsbury called him "unquestionably one of the greatest thinkers and writers of the eighteenth century".
 Although a political opponent, Alphonse de Lamartine called him the "Plato of the Alps".
 Admiring the splendour of his prose, Lamartine stated:

 "That brief, nervous, lucid style, stripped of phrases, robust of limb, did not at all recall the softness of the eighteenth century, nor the declamations of the latest French books: it was born and steeped in the breath of the Alps; it was virgin, it was young, it was harsh and savage; it had no human respect, it felt its solitude; it improvised depth and form all at once ...
 That man was new among the enfants du siècle [children of the century]."

-Maistre is also associated with the Counter-Enlightenment movement Romanticism and is often referred to as a Romantic.
-Among those who admired him was Charles Baudelaire – the most famous Romantic poet in France – who described himself a disciple of the Savoyard counter-revolutionary, claiming that Maistre had taught him how to think.
+Maistre was an influence on the Romantic movement, which shared his political organicism and his opposition to rationalism, though Romantic attitudes towards the French Revolution varied individually and by place.
+Maistre is often referred to as a Romantic.
+Among those who admired him was the French poet Charles Baudelaire, who described himself a disciple of the Savoyard counter-revolutionary, claiming that Maistre had taught him how to think.
+Jules Barbey d'Aurevilly places Maistre first among his "prophets of the past" [les prophètes du passé] in his book by that name.

+Prominent authors and intellectuals have mentioned Maistre in their literature.
+In Joris-Karl Huysmans' Decadent novel À rebours, Maistre is described as “that impervious sectarian, so magisterially, so pompously dull and empty."
+Walter Benjamin quotes at length from the Soirées de St. Petersbourg in his analysis of Baudelaire in The Arcades Project.
+At the beginning of Stendhal's novel Le Rouge et le Noir, Julien Sorel is described as knowing the New Testament and Maistre's Du Pape, "and [believing] in the one as little as in the other."
+Maistre's observations on Russian life, contained in his diplomatic memoirs and in his personal correspondence, were among Leo Tolstoy's sources for his novel War and Peace.